sneakerhax/Arsenal/Tools/Nmap/README.md

 ---truncated---
 ```

-Search for nse modules that containing the string smb
+Search for nse modules containing the string smb